2 Helpful / 3 Not

 Hole 7 - Great spot for a hyzer flip type of shot.
 Need something that can carry straight enough to hit a very forgiving gap but then heads towards the right into another fairway area.
 The basket sits at the back corner of the grove of trees, right by the paved roadway.

-Hole 8 - Wide open ~690ft hole with a fairway (~150ft wide) mowed through a massive field of waist high grass, thorns, weeds, etc. This type of grass LOVES TO EAT YOUR DISCS.
+Hole 8 - Wide open ~690ft hole with a narrow fairway mowed through a massive field of waist high grass, thorns, weeds, etc. This type of grass LOVES TO EAT YOUR DISCS.
 Watch very closely if you have an errant shot, its definitely worth having somebody up in the fairway to get an accurate bead on where your disc headed into the tall stuff.
 Tons of time can be saved by having somebody spotting.

 Other than that, 8 is a downright straightforward hole.
 Massive drive.
 Massive upshot into a basket that is tucked into some trees.